-Weight Tampering At Benapole Port: Scammers go scot-free
+Weight tampering at Benapole port: Scammers go scot-free

 Over the last six months, Benapole Customs wrote to the Benapole port authorities on multiple occasions seeking information about 60 consignments, each of which had two weight reports.

-The Customs authorities also expressed dissatisfaction that the port authorities did not fix the glitches in the software, including preservation of all records in the database.
+The Customs authorities also expressed dissatisfaction that the port authorities did not patch the software, including for preservation of all records in the database.

 "A section of customs and land port officials, importers and C&F agents are dodging customs duties, capitalising on the glitches in the automation system," one of the letters read.